amitchell05/100-days-of-code/log.md

 **Thoughts:** Mathematical reasoning is still somewhat confusing at times.
 I'm stuck on one part of my exercises, but so close to solving it.

+### Day 8: August 29, 2020

+**Today's Progress**: I completed Colt Steele's Intro to HTML and How to Model Data Efficiently sections today.
+Also, I solved the anonymous function exercise I had problems with yesterday.

+**Thoughts:** I'm relieved, but I want to refactor my function to be recursive.

 ## Saved Example

 ### Day 1: June 27, Monday